shujiro-yamakita/Datatables-Editable/README.md

 ### keyData

 The data sent has a unique key value.
 By default, the table row number is used as the key.
-_keyData_ option allows you to set the value of a specific column as a key.
+_keyData_ option allows you to set the value of a specific data in row as a key.

-_*CAUTION It is not checked whether the data in the set column has a unique value_.
+_*CAUTION It will NOT be checked whether the data in the set has a unique value or not_.

 ### validateDraw